zeeeeby/orpc-file-based-router/README.md

 > startServer();
 > ```

-## Type-Safe Client Configuration (Optional)
+## 🔒 Type-Safe Client Configuration (Optional)

-If you plan to use [oRPC client](https://orpc.unnoq.com/docs/client/client-side), you can set up automatic configuration generation, which can be used for client typing.
+For users of the [oRPC client](https://orpc.unnoq.com/docs/client/client-side), we provide automatic configuration generation for enhanced type safety and improved developer experience.

-1. Add the following code to your main server file (e.g., `server.ts` or `main.ts`) or anywhere else.
+1. Add the following code to your main server file (e.g., `server.ts` or `main.ts`).
 This will automatically regenerate the router configuration each time your server starts:

 ```typescript
 import { generateRouter } from "orpc-file-based-router";